Miranmrashid/Object-Detection-in-an-Urban-Environment/README.md

 `CTRL+C`.

 To monitor the training, you can launch a tensorboard instance by running `python -m tensorboard.main --logdir experiments/reference/`.
 You will report your findings in the writeup.
+By default, the evaluation script runs for only one epoch.
+Therefore, the eval logs in Tensorboard will look like a blue dot.

 ### Augmentation

-Explored the Object Detection API and applied many different augmentations
+Explored the Object Detection API and applied many different augmentations.
+For instance, I observed that the dataset has a night image and decided to add a brightness augmentation

 Used various augmentation strategies:
 1. random_horizontal_flip